 - Fry them until it becomes crispy and golden brown in color.
 Transfer these to a plate and keep aside.

-- Now add chopped green chili, grated Ginger, fennel seed powder.
+- Now add chopped green chili, grated ginger, ground fennel seed powder.

-- In a medium flame, saute until the grated Ginger changes its color.
+- In a medium flame, saute until the ginger slightly changes its color.

-- Now add the saffron soaked milk and a cup of water.
+- Now add the saffron soaked milk, water, and salt.
 Bring it to boil.

 - In medium-high flame cook the rice till it is 80% done.